 If how we define ourselves, what we perceive, and the judgments we make are all shaped by our cultural environment, leaders from different backgrounds need to understand both what makes them similar to and what makes them different from their global colleagues.
 They must also cultivate skills for adapting to each other in integrated global workplaces that could involve virtual meetings, travel to distant locations, or working with a diverse mix of colleagues in the same building.

 Ernest Gundling, Ph.D., is a co-Founder of Aperian Global & currently serves as Managing Partner.
 Ernest works with clients to develop strategic global approaches to leadership, organization development, and relationships with key business partners.
-He’s a frequent contributor to many industry publications and has authored several books including the recently published, Leading Across New Borders: How to Succeed as the Center Shifts.
+He’s a frequent contributor to many industry publications and has authored several books including the recently published, Inclusive Leadership: From Awareness to Action.

 Connect with Ernie on LinkedIn.